c9s/r3/README.md

 Simple regular expressions are optimized through a regexp pattern to opcode translator, which translates simple patterns into small & fast scanners.

-By using this method, r3 reduces the matching overhead of pcre library.
+By using this method, r3 reduces the matching overhead of pcre2 library.

 Optimized patterns are: `[a-z]+`, `[0-9]+`, `\d+`, `\w+`, `[^/]+`, `[^-]+` or `.*`.

 Slugs without specified regular expression will be compiled into the `[^/]+` pattern. therefore, it's optimized too.

-Complex regular expressions will still use libpcre to match URL (partially).
+Complex regular expressions will still use libpcre2 to match URL (partially).

 Performance